CornellCSWiki/CornellCSWiki/contributing.md

 ## Getting Your Changes Reviewed

 At the bottom of the editor, you'll find a place to describe your changes.
-Github gives you two boxes: one for a short summary of the contribution, and an optional long description.
+GitHub gives you two boxes: one for a short summary of the contribution, and an optional long description.
 Together, these make up the Git commit message.
 Write up a little summary of what you did, like "Added page on contributing", "Added median grade to CS 1110 Spring 2015", or "Fixed typos in CS 2112 page".
 Once you're done, hit "Propose new file".
-This will make a *pull request*, which is a fancy way of saying that Github will let us know about your changes, and we can review them before integrating them into the wiki.
-Github presents a summary of what you're doing—don't worry about this and just choose to "Make a pull request".
+This will make a *pull request*, which is a fancy way of saying that GitHub will let us know about your changes, and we can review them before integrating them into the wiki.
+GitHub presents a summary of what you're doing—don't worry about this and just choose to "Make a pull request".

 Sometimes, we might ask you to make a few changes—maybe there's a few typos, maybe there's a formatting thing, or maybe we'd like the page to be structured like other similar pages.
-In these cases, we'll help you with Git and Github, and teach you a little bit more about contributing to open source in the process.
+In these cases, we'll help you with Git and GitHub, and teach you a little bit more about contributing to open source in the process.
 Most of the time, as soon as we get around to reviewing your changes, we'll just accept them.

 Congratulations, you're a contributor!
 If you've never done this before, then even better—you've just made your first contribution to open source.